sparisi/gym_gridworlds/README.md

 five actions (left, right, up, down, stay) and default transition function (e.g., doing "stay" in goal states ends the episode).
 You can change actions and transition function by implementing more classes.
-For example, in `RiverSwim` there are only two actions and no terminal state.
+For example, in `RiverSwim` there are only two actions and no terminal state, or in `Taxi` the agent can pick up passengers and drive them to the goal.
 Basic gridworlds are defined in [gridworld.py](gym_gridworlds/gridworld.py) and are presented below.
 Harder gridworlds are defined in separate files in [gym_gridworlds](gym_gridworlds) and are not discussed here (but are fully documented).